 Need satisfying food on the cheap?
-Lee Zheng Hao is an international student at the Dublin Institute of Technology, and in this blog he share his top food spots in Dublin on a budget…
+Lee Zheng Hao is an international student at TU Dublin City Campus (formerly Dublin Institute of Technology), and in this blog he share his top food spots in Dublin on a budget…

 Imagine this… you’re an international student living in Ireland’s capital city, Dublin.
 Your 5 hour class has just ended, you’re starving and tired, too lazy to walk home to prepare and cook your dinner (if there is food at home in the first place, that is!).
 You could always just pop into the friendly neighbourhood restaurant and spent a tenner on a burger or a good o’l Irish stew accompanied by a pint of Guinness.
 You have had burgers for dinner over the last few weeks and you’re craving for something different, something that can remind you of home.
 Don’t forget that you’re hungry, VERY hungry, a burger just isn’t going to cut it… and you’re an unemployed student living on the cheap.
 In short, you’re broke and you’re starving and you need to eat.

 There’s no shortage of restaurants in Dublin, with range of prices and cuisines from all over the world from Sichuan Hotpot to Japanese Sushi.
 Among all the different types of restaurants, ‘all you can eat’ buffet style restaurants are one of my personal favourite.
 The food offered may not be the tastiest out there, but there’s no deny they’re an absolute bargain for those living on a budget.
 Most buffet restaurants are operated by either Chinese or Indians, offering authentic all you can eat Chinese, Indian, Japanese, Malay, Thai and even Italian food.